SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 - `thesismanagementteacher@gmail.com`: the address in which we receive the emails for any teacher.

 The email server is realized using a popular js library for express, `nodemailer` and uses SMTP protocol along side the "Password App" authentication configured in the system google account.

+The backend makes use of an internal method to build the email called `buildEmail`, this method **must** receive two mandatory parameters from the front end api:

+- `type`: the type of notification that needs to send, for example "application", used in the switch case to decide how to body of the email and to which address will be sent.
+- `subject`: the text to put in the subject of the email (usually easier to build in the front-end where all data are available)

+- additional parameters received related to the email will be stored in a **Rest Parameter** `(...data)`, these are used in the switch case to build the text, like *"hello {studentname}"* .

+**Notifications implemented:**

 - DEMO 3: a notification is sent to the student when a professor takes a decision about his application.